 The talented playmaker from Deerfield Beach High School came to Florida as a running back and enrolled early.
 Despite getting on campus early, Powell was set back when he broke his foot, an injury that required a surgery and a pin to be placed in his foot.

 Powell was buried on the depth chart behind Matt Jones, Kelvin Taylor, Mack Brown and Adam Lane but he still managed to get playing time in 11 games, including two starts.
 Powell played in and scored his first touchdown in the first game of the season against Eastern Michigan.
-Powell set a career high for carried (7) against Missouri and receptions (6) against LSU.
+Powell set a career high for carried (7) against the Missouri Tigers and receptions (6) against the LSU Tigers.